-The O&M expenses comprise Employee cost, R&M expenses and Administration and General Expenses.
-In addition, DGVCL has also included the other debits, extraordinary items, net prior period expenses / (income) and other expenses capitalised.
-The component wise O&M expenses are discussed in the following paragraphs.
+The O&M expenses comprise Employee cost, R&M expenses and Administration and General expenses.
+In addition, PGVCL has also included the other debits, extra ordinary items, net prior period expenses / (income) and other expenses capitalized.
+The O&M expenses are discussed component wise in the following paragraphs.